-1. Retain or enhance the historic mix and the interesting character of the . village, and where possible, further housing development must be in small groups; 2.
-Conserve views out into the countryside from the village; 3.
-Be proportionate in height to surroundings; 4.
+1. Retain or enhance the historic mix and interesting character of the village.
+Where possible, further housing development must be in small groups; 2.
+Conserve important and open views out into the countryside from the village.
+Where these views are part of the setting of designated heritage asset, any potential development impact should seek to assess the contribution the view make on the asset's significance and how any impact has been avoided or minimised; 3.
+New development must be proportionate in height to the existing surrounding structures; 4.
 Leave appropriate space between buildings which play an important role in the conserving the rural character of Compton; 5.
-Ensure landscaping is considered an integral part of design, retaining mature trees; 6.
-Ensure vehicular and pedestrian access to properties reflects the rural character of the village with the use of granite setts, or reconstituted stone products such as 'conservation kerbs', rather than standard concrete kerb- L stones; 7.
-Where street lighting is found to be necessary in a new development the use of the lantern type light fitting, similar to those used in the Yew Tree Stables development, would be welcomed.
-Where private security lighting is installed it should also similarly be sensitively designed and sited to ensure it does not have an urbanizing effect on the rural area; 8.
-Maintain the pleasant visual character of the street scene by new 0. development by avoiding overbearing extensions and inappropriate in-filling which can have a terracing effect; 9.
+Development should be landscape-led, with important landscape features, such as mature trees and hedgerows, forming an integral part of the development design.
+7. Development should seek to minimise the impact of light pollution to ensure that the intrinsic qualities of the Parish's Dark Skies are conserved and enhanced.
+If any lighting, including street lighting, private security lighting and house lighting, is found to be necessary, then this must be sensitively designed to reduce light spill and pollution and ensure adverse impacts are avoided.
+For example, through the use of lantern type fittings and warm, low level output bulbs.
+8. New development should maintain the pleasant visual character of the street scene by avoiding overbearing extensions and inappropriate in-filling which can have a terracing effect; 9.
 Corner plots are particularly sensitive.
-Initial designs should be carefully 5. considered to ensure that the public face of the development makes a positive contribution to the street scene; 10.
-Ensure developments, however small, should respect neighbouring properties in scale, siting, style and the use of materials.
+Initial designs should be carefully considered to ensure that the public face of the development makes a positive contribution to the street scene; 10.
+Ensure developments, however small, respect neighbouring properties in scale, siting, style and the use of materials.
 Within a particular design style, groups of buildings should include variations to ensure variety and interest; 11.
-Ensure the provision of social housing in an estate is of a 'pepper-pot' mix; 12.
+Ensure the provision of affordable housing in new development is of a 'pepper-pot' mix; 12.
 Boundaries between properties and the highway are an important part of the street scene.
 The use of 'wrought' iron railings, low hedgerows, brick walls, and 'post and rail' fencing as a means of enclosure is encouraged; 13.
-Although parking provision will vary with the type of new development proposed, for development which is set back from the footway, the provision of parking areas in front gardens would be welcomed; 14.
+Although parking provision will vary with the type of new development proposed, for that which is set back from the footway, sufficient provision of off-road parking within the curtilage of the dwelling would be welcomed; 14.
 Ensure all entrance driveways are designed for safe road access;